 If you begin when you are young and keep at it, you will witness the awesome power of compounding as you build your retirement savings and net worth through the years.

 Just how awesome is it?
-An example: let’s say you save $100 per month in an investment account for 20 years and the account returns a (hypothetical) 5% for you over those two decades.
+An example: let’s say you save $100 per month in an investment account for 20 years and the account returns a (hypothetical) 5% for you over those 24 years.
 In 20 years under such conditions, your $100-a-month nest egg will not amount to $24,000 – it will work out to $41,011, which is 71% more!
 If you put in $200 a month, you wind up with a projected $82,022 off of the $24,000 in contributions!
 We aren’t factoring in account fees or market fluctuations, of course – but you get the picture.
 Stretched out to 30 years, a consistent $100-per-month contribution and a consistent 5% return project to $82,302; raise the monthly contribution to $200 and you get $164,604.
 These numbers factor in annual compounding; use daily compounding as the variable, and they grow a bit larger.
 So even if you set aside and invest a few twenties each month, you may still end up with appreciable retirement savings – and these are numbers for one retirement saver, there are two of you.

 What’s that?
 You say you can’t retire on $164,000 or less?
 You’re absolutely right.
 You have to devote more than that to your effort.
 You may need a million or two – and if you plan ahead, you may very well generate it.
 Ownership of equity investments, real property, business or professional success – this can all help to position you and your family for a comfortable future, provided you keep good financial habits along the way and pay attention to taxes.